nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 .. prog_nrf9160_end
 ..

    d.
-In |VSC|, click the :guilabel:`Flash` option in the :guilabel:`Actions` panel.
+In |VSC|, click the :guilabel:`Flash` option in the :guilabel:`Actions View`.

       If you have multiple boards connected, you are prompted to pick a device at the top of the screen.

-      A small notification banner appears in the bottom-right corner of |VSC| to display the progress and confirm when the flash is complete.
+      A small notification banner appears in the bottom-right corner of |VSC| to display the progress and confirm when the flashing is complete.

 .. _build_pgm_nrf9160_cmdline: